This post may contain affiliate links.

 In a sauce pan, combine mustard, molasses, brown sugar, tomato sauce, and water.
 After the mixture comes to a boil, carefully ladle 1 c. of the sauce into each jar.
 Fill the jars with additional boiling water, leaving 1 inch headspace.
 Wipe the jar rims with a damp towel and place the lids on jars.

-Process jars at 10 pounds pressure for 75 minutes for pints or 90 minutes for quarts.
+Process jars in pressure canner at 10 pounds pressure for 75 minutes for pints or 90 minutes for quarts.

 I was so excited to try these beans that I had to open one of the jars the day I canned them.
 They are delicious.
 The beans turn out nice and soft, just like the beans from the store.
 They are so easy to make, I will definitely be making them again.